-When the UK’s base rate of interest rate goes up, many banks and lenders also adjust their interest rates.
-This means a rate rise tends to make saving more attractive but can make borrowing much more expensive.
+When the UK’s base rate of interest rate goes up, many banks and lenders will also adjust their interest rates.
+This means that, as a result of this week's rate rise, it tends to make saving more attractive but can make borrowing much more expensive.

-Here's how to get your finances prepared for any future rises.
+Here's how to get your finances prepared for the latest interest rate rise.

 1. Thinking of taking out credit?
 It could be worth doing it sooner rather than later

-As the UK’s base rate of interest goes up, banks and lenders often pass this onto their customers.
+As the UK’s base rate of interest is due to increase to 0.75%, banks and lenders will often pass this onto their customers.
 This means that the interest rates on mortgages, loans, and credit cards may also increase.

-So, today’s news is good for borrowers, but if rates rise later this year, it does mean that any new credit you take out could become more expensive.
+Essentially, any new credit you take out could become more expensive in the long run.
 But don’t worry, there’s enough time to get ahead.

-If you’re in the market for a mortgage, it might be worth seeing if you can speed up the process and lock in a fixed-rate deal before the average rates go up.
+If you’re in the market for a mortgage, it might be worth seeing if you can speed up the process and lock in a fixed-rate deal if the rates go up in the future, which, due to the uncertainty of Brexit, is a real possibility, so act now.

-Similarly, most personal loans and credit cards come with interest.
-So if the base rate goes up then there’s a chance that rates on loans and cards will also rise across the market.
-If you've been thinking about taking out credit, you can see your eligibility for loans and credit cards before you apply in your ClearScore, making it easier to be approved before rates go up.
+Similarly, most personal loans and credit cards come with interest - there’s a chance that rates on loans and cards will also rise across the market.
+If you've been thinking about taking out credit, you can see your eligibility for loans and credit cards before you apply in your ClearScore, making it easier to be approved.

 2. See if it’s worth switching to a fixed rate mortgage

-It might be worth seeing if you can remortgage onto a fixed-rate so even if interest rates rise, yours won’t.
+This week's news has little effect for the estimated 70% of homeowners who are on a fixed rate mortgage.
+But if you have a tracker mortgage, or you’re on your lenders’ standard variable rate (SVR), monthly payments will become more expensive.
+It might be worth seeing if you can remortgage onto a fixed-rate so your rate doesn't change with the interest rate.
 This can give you more certainty and make it easier to budget.
-But if interest rates drop again, or don’t go up, then a fixed-rate mortgage could be more expensive overall.
+But if interest rates drop in the future, or don’t go up, then a fixed-rate mortgage could be more expensive overall.

 Before you make the switch make sure to check the terms and conditions of your deal, particularly if there are any fees for an early exit.